 This trip begins in Bod�, Norway, the gateway to the Lofoten Islands.
 We meet our guides and traveling companions at the Bod� airport or at our host hotel in Bod� city center.
 Before boarding the ferry to Skrova Island, we take time to explore the waterfront and maybe grab a coffee.
 Enjoy views of the rugged Stigen coastline and across Vestfjorden to Skrova.
 We have a light dinner upon arrival, then take a short hike to our glamping accommodations on a beautiful, secluded beach.
 Our cozy tents come equipped with beds, bedside tables and solar lamps.
 Dinner included.

 Ferry transfer: 3 hours 10 minutes; Hiking: 1 mile.

 After a peaceful night's sleep and a hearty breakfast, we have a short hike out of camp to our kayak put-in.
 Skrova is a small island with approximately 250 inhabitants and surrounded by many uninhabited tiny islands.
 From our two-person kayaks we soon discover why this area is nicknamed "Lofoten?s Little Hawaii."
 Tropically turquoise water, white-sand beaches, and islands emerging from the sea surround us.
 Stopping at one of the islands, we eat our packed lunch and take time for a swim or a walk on the beach.
 Next, we board a small private fishing boat and prepare to catch our dinner this evening.
 In Skrova, a chef prepares our freshly caught fish at a local restaurant.
-Afterward, relax back at camp with a hot tub soak in the glow of the midnight sun.
+Afterward, we hike back to camp and relax with a hot tub soak in the glow of the midnight sun.
 All meals included

 Hiking: 2 miles; Kayaking: 3?4 hours; Fishing: 2 hours